Igalia/wpewebkit.org/README.md

 and then you can simply execute "jekyll build" (if you have ~/.bin in PATH)

+## Updating wpewebkit.org site

+The easiest way to upload the content to the server its executing this two commands:

+    bundler exec jekyll build
+    rsync -azi _site/  www-data@wpewebkit.org:/var/www/wpewebkit/_site/

 ## Updating content

 In order to write a new release or security advisory piece in the website